-F. Engels, Introduction to K. Marx's work "The Class Struggles in France, 1848 to 1850".
-Marx and Engels, Selected Works, Vol. I, Moscow, 1962, pp. 123-24
+F. Engels, Introduction to K. Marz's work "The Class Struggles in France, 1848 to 1850".
+Marz and Engels, Selected Works, Vol. 1, Moscow, 1962, pp. 123-24

-One of the fundamental differences between bourgeois revolution and socialist revolution is that for the bourgeois revolution, which arises out of feudalism, the new economic organisations are gradually created in the womb of the old order, gradually changing all the aspects of feudal society.
-The bourgeois revolution faced only one task-to sweep away, to cast aside, to destroy all the fetters of the preceding social order.
-By fulfilling this task every bourgeois revolution fulfils all that is required of it; it accelerates the growth of capitalism.
+One of the fundamental differences between bourgeois revolution and socialist revolution is that for the bourgeois revolution, which arises out of feudalism, the new economic organisations are gradually created in the womb of th order, gradually changing all the aspects of feudal so The bourgeois revolution faced only one task-to s away, to cast aside, to destroy all the fetters of the precesocial order.
+By fulfilling this task every bourgeois re tion fulfils all that is required of it; it accelerates the gr of capitalism.

-The socialist revolution is in an altogether different position.
-The more backward the country which, owing to the zigzags of history, has proved to be the one to start the socialist revolution, the more difficult is it for that country to pass from the old capitalist relations to socialist relations.
-New incredibly difficult tasks, organisational tasks, are added to the tasks of destruction.
+The socialist revolution is in an altogether diffposition.
+The more backward the country which, owin the zigzags of history, has proved to be the one to the socialist revolution, the more difficult is it for country to pass from the old capitalist relations to soc relations.
+New incredibly difficult tasks, organisat tasks, are added to the tasks of destruction.